nao1215/csv/README.md

 ## Contribution

 First off, thanks for taking the time to contribute!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
 Contributions are not only related to development.
 For example, GitHub Star motivates me to develop!
 Please feel free to contribute to this project.

 [![Star History Chart](https://api.star-history.com/svg?repos=nao1215/csv&type=Date)](https://star-history.com/#nao1215/csv&Date)